 Tryphena Anderson and the Black Migrant Nurses of the NHS

-Part two of four of our #BlackHistoryMonth series, celebrating inspirational Black figures in healthcare.
+Part of our #BlackHistoryMonth series, celebrating inspirational Black figures in healthcare.

 Tryphena Anderson was born in 1933 in Jamaica.
 At only 19, and a week after her graduation, she moved to the UK, after the UK government put out a call for staff to join the new National Health Service.